Katrin Tent: Education and career

 Tent studied mathematics, linguistics, and computer science at the University of Kiel from 1982 to 1988, obtaining a PhD in linguistics in 1988.
 After a year as a postdoctoral fellow at the Western University in Canada, she earned a diploma in mathematics in 1989 from the University of Kiel.
 She moved to the University of Notre Dame in the United States for doctoral study in mathematics, and completed her PhD there in 1994.
 Her dissertation, Classifying totally categorical groups (and others), was supervised by Steven A. Buechler.

 After working as a visiting researcher at the Hebrew University of Jerusalem and then at the University of Würzburg, where she completed a habilitation in 2001 with the habilitation thesis Model theory of groups and BN-pairs, and after a brief stint as a lecturer at the University of Birmingham, she became a professor of mathematics at Bielefeld University in 2004.
 She took her present position as a professor of mathematics and mathematical logic at the University of Münster in 2008.
+She was an invited speaker at the ICM in 2026 in Philadelphia.
 Since 2020, she is President of the Deutsche Vereinigung für mathematische Logik und für Grundlagenforschung der exakten Wissenschaften.